MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 ### Availability by region

-Currently, Copilot in Power Automate for desktop is only available in environments located in the United States.
+Copilot in Power Automate for desktop offers different capabilities which are available in environments located in the following countries:
+- Creating flows using Copilot: United States.
+- Generative answers: Australia, India, United Kingdom, and United States.

 ### Availability by account type